xubingyue/snackis/README.md

 Snackis is licensed under the GNU General Public License Version 3.

 ### Help
-If you have a few coins to spare, [this is your chance](https://www.paypal.me/c4life) to help Snackis move forward faster; $700/month would allow me to work full-time on the project; but every contribution counts.
+[This is your chance](https://www.paypal.me/c4life) to help Snackis move forward faster; $700/month would allow me to work full-time on the project; but every contribution counts.
 Thank you!